evgeniyarbatov/minimal-deployment/README.md

 In this repo:

-- `http-server` is the TypeScript version of basic HTTP server
+- `http-server` is a TypeScript version of the basic HTTP server
 - `dockerhub` has Terraform scripts to publish `http-server` to Dockerhub
 - `k8s` creates Kubernetes cluster with the HTTP server, Elasticsearch and Kibana